-In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils, all staff are encouraged to undertake training and development.
-Training needs of teachers and support staff are identified through regular performance management and following advice from outside agencies.
-We work closely with outside specialist such as the Speech and Language Therapist, Educational Psychologist, Teacher of the Deaf and the Vision Support Teacher etc. The SENCO offers guidance and facilitates training for staff where necessary to improve teachers' ability to identify and respond to SEN and their understanding of the SEN most frequently encountered in our school.
-The school's SENCO regularly attends the

-Local Authority SENCO network meetings in order to keep up to date with local and national updates in SEND.
+In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils all staff are encouraged to undertake training and development.
+Training needs of teachers and teaching assistants are identified through regular performance management and following advice from outside agencies.
+We work closely with outside specialist such as the Speech and Language Therapist, Teacher of the Deaf and the Vision Support Teacher etc. The SENCO offers guidance and facilitates training for staff where necessary to improve teachers' ability to identify and respond to children with SEN and their understanding of the needs most frequently encountered in our school.
+The school's SENCO regularly attends the SENCO network meetings in order to keep up to date with local and national updates in SEND.

 We make available the appropriate resources and specialist equipment to ensure all children can access the curriculum and fulfil their true potential.
 We work closely in particular with the sensory team and physical disabilities team to ensure that children are not disadvantaged by a sensory or physical disability.
 The person responsible for managing the school's response to the provision made for children with SEN is Mrs Lesley Osborne.
-She is a member of the Senior Leadership Team (SLT).

-Contact details: Tel: 01736 364868
+She is the Assistant Headteacher and is member of the Senior Leadership Team (SLT).
+Contact details: Tel: 01736 364868 e-mail: lesley.osborne@heamoor.cornwall.sch.uk

-e-mail: lesley.osborne@heamoor.cornwall.sch.uk

-The school website contains details of our Policy for Special Educational Needs as well as the Special Educational Needs Information Report (including the arrangements made for children in our school with special educational needs) and our local offer.
+The school website contains details of our policy for children with special educational needs.
+This Special Educational Needs Information Report includes the arrangements made for children in our school with special educational needs.
+Our Local Offer is also available of the school's website and on the Family Information Services website.

-The governing body of the school have a legal duty to publish information on the website about the policy for pupils with SEND.
+The Governing Body of the school have a legal duty to publish information on the website about the policy for pupils with SEND.
 This is updated annually.
-The named governor with responsibility for SEN is Mrs Rachel Leonard.
+The named Governor with responsibility for SEN is Mrs Charlene Steadman.

-Parents wishing to raise concerns about their child should make an appointment with the class teacher.
-Headteacher and/or SENCO.

-If the matter is not resolved parents would be encouraged to meet with the SEN Governor and then if necessary the County Complaints Procedure should be followed.
-(A copy is available on request.)
+Parents wishing to raise concerns about their child should make an appointment with their child's Class Teacher the Headteacher and/or the SENCO.
+If the matter were not resolved the parents would be encouraged to meet with the SEN Governor and then if necessary the County Complaints Procedure should be followed.
+A copy is available on request.